sparkaiconsulting/AIestheticsAnalyzer/README.md

 # AIestheticsAnalyzer

-<p>AIestheticsAnalyzer is a browser extension developed by Spark AI Consulting that enables users to identify any font and pick any color from a web page.</p>
+<p>AIestheticsAnalyzer is a browser extension developed by <a href="https://sparkaiconsulting.com/">Spark AI Consulting</a> that enables users to identify any font and pick any color from a web page.</p>

 <h2>Installation</h2>